 (in each case notice how my example has both a positive and negative)

 So it’s full of grammatical errors, wordy, tells not shows, and needs to be tweaked.
-Try not to lay blame directly on the author instead focus on the work.
+Try not to lay the blame directly on the author instead focus on the work.

 Problem: needs editing Example: While the plot was original the story would benefit from professional polishing.

-Problem: tell not show Example: As the plot progressed the author used a tell approach to convey back history through the characters.
+Problem: tell not show Example: As the plot progressed the author used a telling approach to convey back history through the characters.
 It made the scene and conversation feel awkward.
 For me, I think it may have worked better as a flashback.

 Problem: poor plot development Example: The premise of the story was intriguing but I struggled with the threads and direction at times causing me to be jarred from the tale.